Introduction: Feeling Overwhelmed by Your Child’s ABA Report? You’re Not Alone

 “Is my child going to be okay?”

 Every child develops differently.
-With the right support, many children build meaningful skills over time.
+With appropriate support, many children may build meaningful skills over time.

 “How many therapy hours does my child need?”